tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “His newly erected Mormon church gathered what remained of the little community and—surprisingly—healed it.
 Within weeks the homeless seemed to vanish, along with the drugs and prostitutes.
 The old hovels were demolished and new homes were built over them.
 Even business started to come back to the little town, but at the cost of pricing out many of the families who had lived there for generations.

-“One such individual was a woman named Rebecca, who vowed she would not leave her hometown, at least not without her daughter.
+“But there was a woman named Rebecca, who swore she would not leave her hometown, at least not without her daughter.
 The poor girl, Michelle, had gotten mixed up with the wrong crowds, and developed a reputation for trading sex for drugs.
 Rebecca never gave up hope when it came to her little girl.
 She prayed for a miracle, and had hoped it may come through Salem and his church, but Michelle had disappeared with the rest of the ‘trash’.

 “The police were well aware of Rebecca’s daughter.
 However, none of them seemed bothered by her disappearance, if anything they were glad to see her go.
 Rebecca put out missing posters and described Michelle down to the very minute details, emphasizing her most unique identifiers like her infamous tattoo of a butterfly around her navel.
 That tattoo was well known locally because of the way Michelle dressed, but it was ridiculed for looking more like a misshapen bat.”